Do you have an achy/tight neck or back?

 The Challenging Variation: Resisted Wall Angel

-- Then bring your hands over your head and form a Y formation.
+Then bring your hands over your head and form a Y shape formation.
 Ideally, you’d want to try to get your biceps as close as possible to your ears.

-PS: This exercise should be performed in a slow, controlled manner (but you knew that already).
+PS: This one should be performed in a slow, controlled manner (but you knew that already).

 - Stand with your back pushed against the wall.

-- Bend your knees to a 20 degrees angle.
+- Keep your knees slightly bent to a 20 degrees angle.

 - Make sure to avoid arching – keep your back flat against the wall at all times.

-- Rest the back of your head against the wall and level to the ground.
+- Rest the back of your head against the wall and hold your chin up to keep your head level to the ground.

 - Position yourself the same way you did in the 4 previous steps.